Ateneo–La Salle rivalry: NCAA

 In 1939, La Salle defeated Ateneo in both the Seniors and Juniors NCAA Championship.
-The school rivalry reputedly started that year when after La Salle defeated Ateneo, then the defending champions, Lasallites challenged Ateneans by throwing fried chicken outside the gates of the pre-war Ateneo Padre Faura campus in Manila.
+The school rivalry reputedly started that year when after La Salle defeated Ateneo, then the defending champions, some Lasallians allegedly mocked Ateneans by throwing fried chicken outside the gates of the Ateneo Padre Faura campus in Manila.
 Ateneo and La Salle would not meet in the championship again until 1958 where Ateneo defeated La Salle by a basket in overtime.
-Another finals meeting of both schools took place in 1974 with La Salle prevailing over Ateneo in the championship.
-Ateneo and La Salle left the NCAA in 1978 and 1981 respectively after games turned into full-blown riots, with Ateneo leaving after losing the 1978 championship against San Beda in closed doors, and La Salle after fan disturbance in their 1980 second-round game against Letran.
+One last finals meeting of both schools took place when the third rubber match series occurred in 1974 with La Salle led by future Philippine Basketball Association star Lim Eng Beng prevailing over Ateneo in the championship.
+Ateneo and La Salle then left the NCAA in 1978 and 1981 respectively after games turned into full-blown riots with other schools, with Ateneo leaving after losing the 1978 championship against San Beda in closed doors, and La Salle after fan disturbance in their 1980 second-round game against Letran.